1997 Denver Broncos season: Playoffs

-Wild Card
+AFC Wild Card: vs. (5) Jacksonville Jaguars

 In the 1997 AFC Wildcard Playoff weekend, the Broncos were paired against the Jacksonville Jaguars.
 The Broncos viewed this game as a chance to avenge the previous season's Divisional Playoff loss of 30–27 to the Jaguars, an early exit in a year the Broncos were favored to win the Super Bowl.
 Ultimately, 21 unanswered 4th quarter points saw the Broncos seize the win and a playoff berth against the Division Champion Kansas City Chiefs.
 Broncos go to the Divisional Round and win to the Chiefs 14–10.
 Win in the AFC Championship Game to the Steelers 24–21.
 And in Super Bowl XXXII Win to the Green Bay Packers 31–24.